-Abstract: Nowadays, CPT based methods are vastly employed for predicting the bearing capacity of offshore piles.
+Abstract: Nowadays, CPT-based methods are vastly employed for predicting the bearing capacity of offshore piles.
 Previous experiences have shown that the pile capacity is time-dependent (setup and relaxation).
-Time effect on pile bearing capacity is extremely important which is missing in most CPT based prediction methods.
-Thus, the main objectives of this paper are: (1) comparing the pile capacity results of some popular CPT based methods with those obtained from Pile Dynamic Analyzer (PDA) and Case Pile Wave Analysis Program (CAPWAP) at End-Of-Drive (EOD) and Beginning-Of-Restrike (BOR) conditions periodically up to9 months during pile installation; and (2) comparing the predictions of the most accurate CPT based methods to the Skov and Denver (1988) equation which has a semi-logarithmic time function form.
-For verification purposes, thecritical focus of this study has been on employing the invaluable and very rare results of a test pile driven in offshore clays of South Pars field – Persian Gulf, Iran.
-The field results show that almost all CPT based methods estimate the pile capacity higher than those of EOD condition.
-However, they are generally close to the results of BOR condition as well as the Skov and Denver (1988) equation with 100-day time reference.
-In addition, comparing to the long-term predictions of CPT based methods, the set-up factor values proposed by NGI (2000) equation are the most precise ones against the CAPWAP results.
+The time effect on pile-bearing capacity is extremely important and is missing in most CPT-based prediction methods.
+Thus, the main objectives of this paper are (1) comparing the pile capacity results of some popular CPT-based methods with those obtained from the Pile Dynamic Analyzer (PDA) and Case Pile Wave Analysis Program (CAPWAP) at End-Of-Drive (EOD) and Beginning-Of-Restrike (BOR) conditions periodically up to9 months during pile installation; and (2) comparing the predictions of the most accurate CPT based methods to the Skov and Denver (1988) equation which has a semi-logarithmic time function form.
+For verification purposes, the critical focus of this study has been on employing the invaluable and very rare results of a test pile driven in offshore clays of the South Pars field – the Persian Gulf, Iran.
+The field results show that almost all CPT-based methods estimate the pile capacity higher than those of EOD condition.
+However, they are generally close to the results of the BOR condition as well as the Skov and Denver (1988) equation with a 100-day time reference.
+In addition, compared to the long-term predictions of CPT-based methods, the set-up factor values proposed by NGI (2000) equation are the most precise ones against the CAPWAP results.